psde-777/PREDIG_biophysical_model_N_fitting_algorithm/README.md

 ### Folder "Optimization_algorithm"

 This folder contains our algorithm for fitting the kinetic parameters of the model, as well as a README for running it.

-### Folder "Figure_data"

-This folder contains the data, plotting scripts and figures which we use in the paper connected to this repository.